The Ultimate Guide to Japanese Food: A Culinary Journey - Japanspecialist

 Ramen, Japan's beloved noodle dish, is a comfort food like no other, appreciated for its tasty broths and diverse toppings.
 There are literally hundreds of ramen types all over Japan.

-• Ramen Broths: The soul of ramen lies in its broths, which can be shoyu (soy sauce), shio (salt), miso (soybean paste), or tonkotsu (pork bone).
+Ramen Broths: The soul of ramen lies in its broths, which can be shoyu (soy sauce), shio (salt), miso (soybean paste), or tonkotsu (pork bone).
 These broths are simmered to perfection, infusing the noodles with rich, aromatic flavours.
+Additionally, dipping sauce is often used with other noodle dishes like soba and somen to enhance their flavors.

 Where to Eat Ramen in Japan: Top Recommendations